This Easy Three-Step Guide Will Help You Nail Your Next Cover Letter

 Just write it out.

-Even if you’re entering a job in healthcare policy, Margolis says by way of example, don’t use ACA — just write out Affordable Care Act.
+Even if you’re entering a job in healthcare policy, Margolis says by way of example, don’t use ACA — just write out the Affordable Care Act.

 2. Slang or Shortcuts